huytd/snarkyterm/DEVLOG.md

-Finally I managed to build a better architecture for the app, it's now have 2 different module to handle two different stuff: `AppFrontend`, solely for rendering, and `AppBackend` to handle the creation and communication with the `pty`.
+Finally I managed to build a better architecture for the app, it's now have 2 different module to handle two different stuff: `AppFrontend`, solely for rendering, and `AppBackend` to handle the creation and communication with the `ptm`.

 Line break and spacing characters are not handled.
 The performance is horrible when it come to receiving user's input.
-I'm not sure if I should write to `master pty` every keystroke or not, but I guess that's how it should.
+I'm not sure if I should write to `ptm` every keystroke or not, but I guess that's how it should.
 So the problem must be with the way I render a single big ass text buffer to the screen.